-“There are two major types of congestive heart failure (CHF),” begins Norman E. Lepor, MD, cardiologist and Co-director, Cardiovascular Imaging, Westside Medical Imaging and Clinical Professor of Medicine at UCLA.
+“There are two major types of congestive heart failure (CHF),” begins Norman E. Lepor, MD, cardiologist and internal medicine specialist Norman E. Lepor, MD, who’s with Cedars Sinai in Beverly Hills, CA.

 “Half of the patients with heart failure symptoms that include shortness of breath with exertion, easy fatigue, a decrease in exercise tolerance and lower extremity fluid accumulation (edema) have what we call preserved or normal ejection fraction due to stiff and thickened ventricular walls.

 “This condition is seen in patients who have poorly treated chronic hypertension [high blood pressure] and/or coronary artery disease.

 “The other half of patients with heart failure have abnormal ejection fractions or what is called systolic dysfunction.